erikthered.com logo

 What are the best study resources / materials / books for the SAT?

 There are many opinions as to which materials are the "best", and the right answer will depend on you as well: not just your particular skill level, but also how you study, how much time you have to study before you take the test, etc. That having been said, there are study materials that can help just about everyone.
 First and foremost is the "Blue Book" (the real title is: "The Official SAT Study Guide"; see the resources), which contains a lot of questions that have appeared on actual SATs.
-For the best "real test" experience, you can also download three actual SATs (answers are included) directly from the College Board (in PDF format).
-They are:

 You could, for example, use a test in the beginning of your studies as a benchmark (or base) score, and then another near the end of your studies.
 However you use them, try to do so under test-like conditions: use a countdown timer (or have someone time you) in an area free of distractions, as you do each section (you don't have to do an entire test all in one sitting, however).